davidji99/terraform-provider-herokux/docs/resources/pipeline_ephemeral_apps_config.md

 ---
 layout: "herokux"
-page_title: "HerokuX: herokux_pipeline_ephemeral_apps_permission"
+page_title: "HerokuX: herokux_pipeline_ephemeral_apps_config"
-sidebar_current: "docs-herokux-resource-pipeline-ephemeral-apps-permission"
+sidebar_current: "docs-herokux-resource-pipeline-ephemeral-apps-config"
 description: |-
-Provides a resource to manage the Ephemeral Apps permissions for Heroku pipeline.
+Provides a resource to manage the Ephemeral Apps configuration for Heroku pipeline.
 ---

-# herokux_pipeline_ephemeral_apps_permission
+# herokux_pipeline_ephemeral_apps_config

-This resource manages the [Ephemeral Apps permissions](https://devcenter.heroku.com/articles/pipelines#ephemeral-app-permissions), specifically the auto-join functionality, for a Heroku Pipeline.
+This resource manages the [Ephemeral Apps configuration](https://devcenter.heroku.com/articles/pipelines#ephemeral-app-permissions), specifically the auto-join functionality, for a Heroku Pipeline.
 Please visit [this article](https://devcenter.heroku.com/articles/pipelines#permissions-and-capabilities) for more information regarding each permission's capabilities.

-Deleting this resource from an existing configuration will turn off the auto-join functionality.
+Deleting this resource from an existing configuration will essentially turn off the auto-join functionality.

 -> **IMPORTANT!**
-Any changes to permissions will only be applied to new apps from the time you make those changes.
+Any changes to the auto-join permissions will only be applied to new apps from the time you make those changes.
 The changes do not apply existing apps.

 ## Example Usage